daniellesublett/phase_0_unit_1/week_1/7_cultural_blog.md

 Link to your blog on the index of your github.io site and sync/push your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?

+I loved seeing that we are all in the same boat!
+We're all nervous, excited, and driven.
+Seems like a great group of people and I can't wait to meet them!